Schmidt accounts for 4 TDs, Air Force beats Hawaii 56-26

-HONOLULU (AP) — Mike Schmidt came off the bench to account for four touchdowns and Air Force beat Hawaii 56-26 on Saturday night.
+HONOLULU (AP) — It’s likely that Mike Schmidt won’t soon forget his first trip to Hawaii.

+Air Force’s backup quarterback came off the bench to account for four touchdowns and the Falcons beat Hawaii 56-26 on Saturday night.

-The Falcons (5-2, 3-1 Mountain West), who had 324 total yards by halftime, scored touchdowns on their first four possessions and seven of 10 overall.
+Air Force (5-2, 3-1 Mountain West), which had 324 total yards by halftime, scored touchdowns on its first four possessions and seven of 10 overall.

-Schmidt, a senior quarterback with just three carries for 28 yards in five career games prior to Saturday, relieved starter Donald Hammond III, who left the game midway through Air Force’s first possession after falling on his right (throwing) shoulder.
+Schmidt, a fourth-year senior with just three carries for 28 yards — and no pass attempts — in five career games prior to Saturday, relieved starter Donald Hammond III, who left the game midway through Air Force’s first possession after falling on his right (throwing) shoulder.

+“It’s a pretty great business trip,” Schmidt said.
+“It’s a beautiful place to be and we played a great team tonight and just playing with my buddies is the best feeling in the world.
+It’s a memorable trip for sure.”

 Schmidt rushed for 120 yards on 14 carries, including scores of 1, 61 and 18 yards.
 He also completed 5 of 6 passes for 147 yards, with a 75-yard TD pass to Geraud Sanders, who finished with three receptions for 116 yards.